 Permit Sonoma is recommending the addition of 6.0 FTE positions to support a successful implementation of the BerryDunn recommendations.
-After the Board has the opportunity to review and comment on the project management methodology and timeline today, Permit Sonoma will return with position allocation details and budgetary request prior to starting on the implementation.
+After the Board has the opportunity to review the project management methodology and timeline today, Permit Sonoma will return with position allocation details and a budgetary request during the FY 2023-24 Budget Hearings in June.
 It is anticipated that with successful implementation of the report that there may be a need for position attrition over time, due to a combination of more efficient processing and code updates resulting in a reduced staff workload.